RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-video-parameters.md

 ## Pixel size

-It is the x- and y-dimensions of a square pixel in micrometers.
+It is the x- and y-dimensions of a pixel in micrometers.

 It is used in the conversion of PSF widths from micrometers to pixels.